 - PhD student: 400 euro (excl.
 VAT)

 - Academic researcher (PI/Postdoc): 600 euro (excl.
 VAT)

 - Catering: coffee, tea and lunch will be provided.

 There is room for max.
 25 participants.

-NB: we almost reached the maximum number of participants.
-The registration form will close automatically when the maximum is reached.
-If you would like to be put on a reserve list, please send an email to: firstname.lastname@example.org.
+NB: we reached the maximum number of participants.
+The registration form is closed.
+If you would like to be put on a spare list, please send an email to: firstname.lastname@example.org.
 We will contact you when there are cancellations.

 If you are interested in a next edition of the course (next year) please fill out the pre-registration form.